Samsung Galaxy Tab 7.0: Asia

-The Samsung Galaxy Tab has been released in Indonesia and Thailand without contract. in Malaysia under contract by Maxis.
-The Galaxy Tab was also released in the Philippines under contract by Smart and is also available without contract for the GSM version, in Japan under contract with NTT Docomo and in Singapore which was released exclusively with Singtel on 13 November 2010.
+The Samsung Galaxy Tab was released in Indonesia and Thailand without contract. in Malaysia, it was under contract by Maxis.
+The Galaxy Tab was also released in the Philippines under contract by Smart and was also available without contract for the GSM.

 South Korea

-The Samsung Galaxy Tab was released South Korea on 3 November 2010, delayed from the original release date of 14 October.
+The Samsung Galaxy Tab was released in South Korea on 3 November 2010, delayed from the original release date of 14 October.